grand-stack/grandstack.io/docs/guide-schema.md

 ### Arguments

-Fields can have arguments as well.
+Fields can include arguments.
 For example, we may want to limit the number of actors we return for movie:

 ```GraphQL
 type Actor {